Antetokoumpo scores 33 points, Bucks beat Kings 109-104

 The Bucks led by as many as 20 in the third quarter and took a 12-point advantage into fourth.

+"They kind of pushed us around, we turned the ball over and didn't play with any energy," Sacramento coach Dave Joerger said.
+"The guys didn't quit, though.
+They kept fighting."

-Milwaukee's shooting went cold for an extended stretch in the fourth, allowing the Kings to pull ton 100-96 on Garrett Temple's 3-pointer with 3:19 remaining.
+Milwaukee's shooting went cold for an extended stretch in the fourth, allowing the Kings to pull to 100-96 on Garrett Temple's 3-pointer with 3:19 remaining.

 John Henson's hook shot and two free throws by Antetokounmpo put the Bucks up 106-101.
-Middleton sealed the win with a pair of free throws.
+Middleton sealed the win with two free throws.

 TIP-INS